bilal-haider-cowlar/devops-app/Readme.md

 - MYSQL for mangaging the data of the users.
-- Valkey (alternatice of redis) used for getting users data.
+- Valkey (alternate of redis) used for getting users data.
 - Vernemq as a pub sub broker for realtime messaging.

 ### How to run locally